WHQ in film, radio & print interviews 2021

 Show Racism the Red Card

-Chatting to our great friends 'Show Racism The Red Card' about racism in the UK, in the wake of the Black Lives Matter Movement.
+Chatting to our great friends 'Show Racism The Red Card' in 2020, about racism in the UK in the wake of the Black Lives Matter Movement.

 This was part of a series of video films with various Black people sharing their experiences of racism & the Black Lives Matter Movement, the rest of which you can see in the video section on the SRTRC Facebook page.

-“What does a city sound like?” asks Karl Whitney, at the start of this 11-city travelogue through the UK’s musical past.
+“What does a city sound like?” asks Karl Whitney, at the start of this 2019, eleven-city travelogue through the UK’s musical past.
 This is a book which chronicles British working class cities & the music & amazing scenes they produced.

 It covers all the heavy hitters Liverpool, Manchester, Bristol etc., (not London) but goes way deeper & is a really ace journey through the entire musical landscape of the real Britain.